fortefairy/cds-tool-tutorials/storymapsjs.md

 To learn more about how to work with Gigapixel basemaps jump to: [Using A "Gigapixel" Image As Your Base Map](#using-a-gigapixel-image-as-your-base-map)

-### Plan out Locations
+### Plan out Slides and Locations

-Once you've chosen your basemap, start thinking about which locations to include.
+Once you've chosen your basemap, start thinking about which slides (and their locations) to include.
 It's often good to start small and build out if it makes sense.
 A StoryMap with over 20 slides might be hard for people to navigate.
 Reflect on the story you want to tell, which slides are necessary, what do you leave out?
-Once you have a list of 5-10, you can start to create your StoryMap
+Once you have a list of 5-10, you can start to create your StoryMap.
+The example we've been using looks at writers of the American Midwest.
+There are obviously more than 20 writers who are from the Midwest, so deciding who to include is an important step.
+Should the story focus on the most famous writers?
+How do we define that

 Step 3: Making StoryMap Slides
 ----------------------